diamantidis/diamantidis.github.io/_posts/2019-01-06-curl-options.md

 ## Conclusion

 These are a few examples of curl usage that I found useful for me and I want to share as it could come handy for others too.
 Obviously, there are a lot more options and the way to find them is by searching the man page.
-Hope that you find it useful too, and if want to mention some other options that I haven't mentioned, feel free to write a comment!!!
+Hope that you find it useful too, and if want to mention some other options that I haven't mentioned, just let me know on [Twitter](https://twitter.com/diamantidis_io)!!